 Author’s note: “After I saw images of the small Hebrew dictionary William Bradford created in his notebook, I was drawn to imagine his later life.
 And though the parallels may not seem obvious, I ...
 [Continue Story]

-Welcome to the thirteenth annual Delmarva Review, an independent, nonprofit literary journal.
-Our editors have selected the new work of 64 authors that stood out from thousands of submissions during the year.
-In this edition, we are publishing 79 poems, 10 short stories, 11 creative nonfiction essays, and seven book reviews.
-In all, the writers come from twenty-one states, the District of Columbia, and five foreign countries.
-Forty-two percent are from the Delmarva and Chesapeake region, though the review welcomes the best new writing in English from all writers, regardless of borders.
+Welcome to the fourteenth edition of Delmarva Review, an annual, independent, nonprofit literary journal.
+In this, our largest edition, we selected the new writing of seventy authors that stood out from thousands of submissions during the year.
+Volume 14 includes ninety-eight poems, thirteen short stories, twelve creative nonfiction essays, and seven book reviews.
+In all, the writers come from twenty-five states, the District of Columbia, and four foreign countries.
+About forty percent are from the Delmarva and Chesapeake region, though the review welcomes the best new writing in English from all writers, regardless of borders.

 The cover photograph, Tangier Island Light, taken at dusk is by contributing photographer Jay P. Fleming.
 It was taken as part of Fleming’s work for his wonderful new narrative photography book, Island Life, capturing “a pivotal moment in time for Smith and Tangier.”
 Life on these isolated islands in the Chesapeake Bay—the largest estuary in the United States—is often considered frozen in time, but Fleming has delved deeper, documenting work and life on the islands “as the very forces that sustain them also threaten to take them away.”
 While not the theme of the book, or of the Delmarva Review, climate change remains highly concerning.
 There is no preaching here—just the facts, images, and human stories—and you are likely to learn something new from the content (see the book review in this edition).
 The rest is up to you.